kar722/a1-gaming/README.md

 | William | 4/4 | Scrum Master | Displayed in video/scrum board |
 | Dylan | 4/4 | Developer | Displayed in video/scrum board |

-### Objective:
-We want our website to model an e-commerce website with the purpose of reselling gaming equipment, like computers, PC parts, and peripherals.
-We are planning on changing the code within the pages that we changed from Hawkers, Kangaroos, and Walruses into PCs, Console, and Mice respectively.
-We are also including about me pages that will be done in a dropdown as well as a greet function.
-Our final goal is to create something where someone can view different items and possibly buy something.